 A. We recommend using an optical smoke alarm in hallways, as these are less likely to go off because of cooking fumes from a connected kitchen.
 Optical smoke alarms are also ideal for living rooms, dining rooms, bedrooms, as they are good at detecting smouldering fires from soft furnishings.
 For landings we recommend ionisation alarms.
 Heat alarms are designed for kitchens and garages.
 No alarms should be installed in bathrooms.

-4 customers have rated this product and it has an overall rating of 5 out of 5
+4 customers have have given this product an overall rating of 5 out of 5

 Reviewed by: KS